-Factbox: A year of resignations from UK PM May's government
+Factbox: UK PM May loses four more ministers after a year of resignations

-LONDON (Reuters) - Prime Minister Theresa May has suffered 17 resignations from her government since last November, nine of which have been related to her approach to Brexit.
+LONDON (Reuters) - Prime Minister Theresa May has suffered 18 resignations from her government since last November, ten of which have been related to her approach to Brexit.
 Here is the list:

 1) Michael Fallon